- What is delayed cord clamping?

 Delayed cord clamping has significantly brought down the number of cord blood units donated and stored.
 In the case of DCC, the baby gets more placental blood while only a small amount of blood can be collected to store.
 Therefore, some say that the cord must be cut immediately for obtaining high quality and quantity of blood for donation or storage.

-Others allow up to one minute before clamping the cord so that the baby gets most benefited from it.
+Others allow up to one minute before clamping the cord so that the baby gets the most benefited from it.
 Waiting up to two minutes for clamping the cord will help the baby receive placental blood with a high stem cell concentration.

 However, waiting more than 30-60 seconds after birth will slow down the flow of blood in the umbilical cord, forming blood clots that make cord blood collection difficult (15).
 In any case, you should reconsider your plans to store or donate cord blood keeping in mind how beneficial it can be for your baby (14).